getindiekit/indiekit/docs/concepts.md

 A content store is a location where Indiekit can save post content and media files.
 This could be a Git repository, an FTP server or even a database.
 A content store plug-in provides this functionality.

-For example, if you are saving your posts to the file system, install the [file system store plug-in](https://npmjs.org/package/@indiekit/store-file-system):
+For example, if you are saving your posts to the file system, install the [file system store](https://npmjs.org/package/@indiekit/store-file-system):

 ```sh
 npm install @indiekit/store-file-system